cepages/CPSimpleHUD/README.md

 * Foundation.framework
 * UIKit.framework

-Just copy the SimpleHUD.swift file in your project.
+Just copy the CPSimpleHUD.swift file in your project.